kongregate/kompatible/README.md

 ## Handling kongregate and facebook credentials.

 You'll need your application credentials from both Facebook and Kongregate.
 You can get your Kongregate game credentials at /games/< username >/< game >/api.
-Then, depending on if the request is from Kongregate or Facebook, we will initialize our $platform differently.
+Then, depending on if the request is from Kongregate or Facebook, we will initialize our $kompatible differently.

     if (isset($_REQUEST['platform']) && $_REQUEST['platform'] == "fb") {
       ...
       // put facebook credentials in $config
-      $platform = new FacebookPlatform($config);
+      $kompatible = new FacebookPlatform($config);
     } else {
       ...
       // put kongregate credentials in $config
-      $platform = new KongregatePlatform($config);
+      $kompatible = new KongregatePlatform($config);
     }

 An example of this is in index.php.